ralfbiedert/cheats.rs/content/legal.md

     ```

 - Unfortunately, at the time of writing, we use embedded fonts that are hosted on Google Fonts (**help with fixing that would be greatly appreciated!**).
 No cookies are retained to our knowledge.
 Google has an entry on this matter: [What does using the Google Fonts API mean for the privacy of my users?](https://developers.google.com/fonts/faq).
+- The **Edit & Run** feature of the "Hello, Rust" section embeds the [Rust Playground](https://play.rust-lang.org/).
+All code entered there is sent to and processed on their servers.
 - The user's local storage may be used for storing user settings between sessions (e.g., dark mode, ligatures).
 This information never leaves the user's machine.
 - Supporting developer assets and metadata are usually hosted on Github so their privacy and tracking legalese applies.